Eyal-Shalev/async_channels/index.md

 (async () => {
   let cont = true;
   while (cont) {
-    await select`
+    // Because the handler for `done` is executed inside a function, you cannot `return` or `break` from it. await select`
       case ${done}: ${() => cont = false}
       case ${input}: ${(val) => console.log("Got:", val)}